RainyMissing/ele_pose/README.md

 ## Training

-If you want to re-train the model or use your own data, you need to first put the training set into the data_of_you/ folder, and use the following command:
+If you want to re-train the model or use your own data, you need to first put the training set into the data_of_you/ folder, change the ta

+and use the following command:

 ```bash
 python train.py